mihai-ignat/connectedhomeip/examples/plug-app/nxp/k32w/k32w0/README.md

-# CHIP K32W061 Lighting Example Application
+# CHIP K32W061 Plug Example Application

-The Project CHIP K32W061 Lighting Example demonstrates how to remotely control a light bulb.
+The Project CHIP K32W061 Plug Example demonstrates how to remotely control a light bulb.
 The light bulb is simulated using one of the LEDs from the expansion board.
 It uses buttons to test turn on/turn off of the light bulb.
 You can use this example as a reference for creating your own application.